gcalica/IntelliG/README.md

 functionality that IntelliJ already provided out of the box despite already using a distribution to start with.
 I didn't think the time and effort investment to maintain a neovim config was worth it for me personally.
 Which I know is kinda ironic when this IdeaVim config is pretty big and did take me awhile.
 But to be fair, this is just configuring keybinds.
-Whereas in vim, I had to configure both keybinds and wrestle with setting up functionality.
+Whereas in neovim, I had to configure both keybinds and wrestle with setting up functionality.
 Then I discovered IdeaVim and switched back to IntelliJ.

 The amazing thing with using IntelliJ + IdeaVim is that functionality is already provided by the IDE, you just map keybinds to these actions.
 And if you don't feel like mapping it, you can just use the default IDE keybindings.
 And if you don't feel like remembering every single keybind, especially for infrequent actions, you can always fallback to using the GUI with your mouse.
-Or use the holy feature: Double Shift.
+Or use the holy feature: Search Anywhere (Double Shift).

 Although I did set many mappings, my goal is not to map every single action.
 There are even default IntelliJ keybinds I prefer to use over some of my own mappings that I had set.
-I use a combination of the default IDE keybindings, IdeaVim mappings, vim's own keybinds, and finally my mouse.
-If you need a config that maps even more actions provided by IntelliJ, I recommend checking out [Intellimacs](https://github.com/MarcoIeni/intellimacs).
+I use a combination of the default IDE keybindings, my IdeaVim mappings, vim's own keybinds, and finally my mouse.
+If you need a config that maps even more actions provided by IntelliJ for a true keyboard and home row-centric experience, I recommend checking out [Intellimacs](https://github.com/MarcoIeni/intellimacs).

 # Usage
 Just looking around for inspiration?
 See [File Structure](#file-structure) to see how I organized the files.